kltownsend/cto_scanner/README.md

 3. **Configure Settings**
    - Access settings through the gear icon
    - Update API keys
-   - Manage feed sources
+   - Manage feed sources:
+     - View default feeds (protected from removal)
+     - Add custom RSS feeds
+     - Remove custom feeds
+     - Monitor feed health status
    - Configure GPT model and prompts

+4. **Managing Feeds**
+   - Default feeds are protected and automatically maintained
+   - Custom feeds can be added using any valid RSS feed URL
+   - Custom feeds are stored separately and preserved during updates
+   - All feeds are automatically validated and monitored for health
+   - Invalid feeds are clearly marked in the interface

 ## Troubleshooting

 - **Port Conflicts:** If port 5001 is in use, change the `PORT` value in your `.env` file
 - **API Key Issues:** Ensure your OpenAI API key is valid and has sufficient credits
+- **Feed Issues:**
+  - Default feeds cannot be removed but will be automatically updated
+  - Custom feeds can be removed if they're no longer needed
+  - Invalid feed URLs will be marked as such in the interface
-- **Feed Parsing Errors:** Check feed URLs in settings if articles aren't being processed
+  - Check feed URLs in settings if articles aren't being processed
 - **Session Issues:** Clear browser cookies if experiencing session-related problems

 ## Contributing